Do you have a question about red light therapy (RLT), photobiomodulation (PBM) or low-level laser therapy (LLLT)? (They are all the same thing.)

-From there you can devise a dosing protocol specific to your machine and your goals.
+From there you can devise a dosing protocol that is specific to your machine and your goals.

-The key unit of measurement you want to understand are:
+The key units of measurement you want to understand are:

-These values can be inputed into the following formula:
+These values can be inputted into the following formula:

-For example, using a device an intensity of 100mW/cm2 for 60seconds equals 6 Joules.
+For example, using a device with an intensity of 100mW/cm² for 60 seconds equals 6 joules.

-If the manufacturer cannot provide the power output numbers then I recommend avoiding this device.
+If the manufacturer cannot provide the power output numbers then I recommend avoiding that device.
 For more help on buying a red light device, please see my Red Light Buyers Guide HER.

 The key value you want to find is the 'dose' (joules per cm²).
 This figure shows the amount of energy applied to the body.
 Once you have this, you can then look at what the optimal dosage is for a particular health issue.
 For instance, the effective dose for wound healing is 90 J/cm² (18).

-If you know the dosage figures from your device, then you can simply calculate the time required to receive this dosage.
+If you know the dosage figures for your device, then you can simply calculate the time required to receive this dosage.
 For example, my Joovv panel emits approximately 60 joules within 10 minutes standing 6 inches from the device.
-So if I was seeking optimal wound healing results with my Joovv, I may aim to spend 15 minutes in front of the device etc.
+So, if I was seeking optimal wound healing results with my Joovv, I may aim to spend 15 minutes in front of the device, etc.

 The list of doses needed for various goals is very useful.

 If you are super serious about getting optimal results from your red light device, then I highly recommend you spend some time reading this article to determine precise dosing guidelines for you and your device.